ShcherbaDev/windows-desktop-grabber/README.md

   - icon-images-path - relative path to the directory with icon's images (in PNG format)
   - wallpaper - desktop wallpaper and contains the following attributes:
     - path - absolute path to the wallpaper image (is present)
-    - rgb - RGB background when image is not present or is not fitting on screen
+    - rgb - RGB background when image is not present or is not fitting on screen (numbers are divided by space)
     - tile - should wallpaper be tiled or not (1 or 0)
     - style - position parameter which may contain the following values:
       - 0 - center